 In South Carolina, EB-5 investment has supported the direct creation of 120 jobs.
 These jobs were the result of roughly $12.57 million in direct investment from EB-5 projects, contributing $12.49 million to the state’s GDP.
 EB-5 investment in South Carolina also contributed $1.26 million to federal revenue and $.078 million to South Carolina state government and local municipal revenue.

-Since 2009, South Carolina has seen an increased growth of privately-owned housing units both in new buildings and housing units.
+Since 2009, South Carolina has seen increased growth of privately owned housing units, both in new buildings and housing units.
 In 2014, roughly 24,000 privately owned units were authorized by building permits.
-Most of these units are constructed in South Carolina’s largest cities, which include Columbia, Charleston, North Charleston, and Mount Pleasant.
+Most of these units are in South Carolina’s largest cities, which include Columbia, Charleston, North Charleston, and Mount Pleasant.